-First off, its important to know that almost all ACAAI member allergists are trained in pediatric allergy even if they do not use the term pediatric allergist.
-ACAAI member allergists have completed years of training to learn how to prevent, diagnose, and treat allergies and immunologic disorders in children of all ages, including asthma, allergic rhinitis, hives, eye allergies, eczema, and chronic sinus infections.
+First off, it is important to know that almost all ACAAI member allergists are trained in pediatric allergy even if they do not use the term “pediatric allergist.”
+ACAAI member allergists have completed years of training to learn how to prevent, diagnose, and treat allergies and immunologic disorders in children of all ages, including asthma, allergic rhinitis (also known as hay fever), hives, eye allergies, eczema, and chronic sinus infections.

 In short, an ABAI-certified allergist is a highly qualified professional with specific training in the science and practice of allergy in children.